raspberrypilearning/comic-character/en/step_7.md

 --- /code ---

+The link to import your Google font icon has already been added inside the `<head>` element of your website.
+The CSS styles have also been provided.

 **Test:** Click the **Run** button.
 + Your toggle slider should appear in your nav bar aligned to the right of your menu items.
 + You can toggle the switch, but it will not work yet.